MistaVikz/GHG-Pro/README.md

 Projects can also be updated and deleted after they are saved.

-### Analyzing Projects
+#### Analyzing Projects
-After screening all projects, the saved projects in the Project Data worksheet can be analyzed by the GHG Evaluation Program.
+After screening all projects, the saved projects in the Project Data worksheet can be analyzed by GHG_Pro.py.
 The Analyze Model button in the Model Config worksheet prepares the saved projects for analysis.

-The `AnalyzeModel` subroutine is responsible for preparing the saved projects for analysis.
+The AnalyzeModel subroutine is responsible for preparing the saved projects for analysis.
 It does this by:

-- Creating a new workbook named "GHG_Data.xlsx" in the "/data" directory
-- Copying the Project Data worksheet to the new workbook
-- Copying the Default Rates and Recovery Potential ranges from the Model Config worksheet to the new workbook
-- Copying the Model Config data to the new workbook
-- Saving the new workbook
+Creating a new workbook named "GHG_Data.xlsx" in the "/data" directory Copying the Project Data worksheet to the new workbook Copying the Default Rates and Recovery Potential ranges from the Model Config worksheet to the new workbook Copying the Model Config data to the new workbook Saving the new workbook
 Before creating the new workbook, the subroutine checks if a file named "GHG_Data.xlsx" already exists in the "/data" directory.
 If it does, it warns the user and asks for confirmation before proceeding.

-Once the new workbook is created, it is ready to be analyzed by the GHG Evaluation Program.
+Once the new workbook is created, it is ready to be analyzed by the GHG_Pro.py.
+GHG_Pro.py is called to analyze the projects in GHG_Data.xls.
+This Python script uses xlwings to interact with the Excel file and perform the analysis.
+The results of the analysis are then saved to the output directory

 ### Data and Inputs
 This project either requires a single excel input file, GHG_Data.xlsx, located in the data directory, or 4 csv/tsv files (ex: GHG_Data.csv, Default_Rates.csv, Recovery_Potential.csv, Model_Config.csv).
 The file(s) need to have the following organization: